Graduate Academic Advising

 As a UT student, you’re responsible for planning your education, selecting your classes, meeting the prerequisites, and following policies and procedures.
 Your advisor helps you plan, along with answering questions and assisting you if any issues come up during your studies.

-The university’s 2014-15 revised academic advising policy is available in the Undergraduate Catalog.
+The university’s policy on Academic Advising is posted in the 2015-16 Undergraduate Catalog.

 Find An Academic Advisor in Your Area of Study: